brunossilveira/brunossilveira.github.io/_posts/2022-03-14-rails-activerecord-validations-versus-database-constraints.md

 ## When to skip database constraints

-If you are prototyping, sometimes restricting the database with constraints can get it your way.
+If you are prototyping, sometimes restricting the database with constraints can get in your way.
 For the sake of speed I find it okay to skip db constraints in this case.

 ## Conclusion